 - Cost: Low to High, not fixed

-If you’re comfortable with using a taxi, it’s advised you do some research on the company you’re using beforehand.
+If you’re considering using a taxi, it’s advised that you do some research on the company you’re using beforehand.
 There have been several reported instances of kidnapping in China for long distance taxi rides.
-While it may seem an on over exaggeration to warn of such cases, it’s always best to err on the side of caution.
-Taxi’s from bigger companies are usually able to assure you of the integrity of the driver and the car itself.
-Plus if you experience any issues, it’ll be far easier to report when using a big taxi provider in China.
+While it may seem like an exaggeration to warn of such cases, it’s always best to err on the side of caution.
+Often, outside of airports and train stations there are un-uniformed individuals that drive independent taxis known as ‘black taxis.’
+These are not from any company and should not be trusted.
+Taxis from bigger, more reputable companies are usually regulated and have the driver’s identification and company number in clear sight.
+These assure you of the integrity of the driver and the car itself.
+Plus, if you experience any issues or forget something in the car, it’ll be far easier to report when using a big taxi provider in China.

 - Time: Quickest, 1hr 15 min